-On December 5, 2006, the U.S. Court of Appeals for the First Circuit unexpectedly granted the State of Rhode Island's petition for rehearing en banc in Carcieri v.
-Norton (Kempthorne), a case which began as a broad challenge to the Secretary's authority to take land into trust on behalf of Indians and Indian tribes.
-However, on appeal, this case has narrowed to two issues: (1) the State argues that the Indian Reorganization Act applies only to tribes that were "now under federal recognition" in 1934, and that the Narragansett Tribe and any other tribe recognized after 1934 is not eligible to take land into trust or to enjoy any other benefit of the IRA; and (2) the State also argues that the trust land must be restricted to preserve Rhode Island's civil and criminal laws and jurisdiction under the Rhode Island Settlement Act although the land is outside the settlement area.
-The Tribal Supreme Court Project has coordinated with the attorneys for the Narragansett Indian Tribe and the United States throughout the appeals process.
-The Project prepared and filed amicus briefs previously in this case on behalf of NCAI and a number of individual Indian tribes, and we are preparing an amicus brief in support of the United States for this rehearing en banc which is due on December 27, 2006.
-The Project has also secured time from the United States for oral argument which is scheduled for January 9, 2007.
+On January 9, 2007, an en banc panel of the U.S. Court of Appeals for the First Circuit heard oral arguments in Carcieri v.
+Kempthorne, a case which began as a broad challenge to the Secretary's authority to take land into trust on behalf of Indians and Indian tribes.
+The First Circuit focused on two issues: (1) whether the Rhode Island Settlement Act implicitly precludes the acquisition of any additional new trust lands by the Secretary in the State of Rhode Island, or implicitly restricts any such acquisition of trust lands to be subject to state civil and criminal laws and jurisdiction; and (2) whether section 5 of the Indian Reorganization Act applies only to tribes that were "recognized Indian tribes now under federal recognition" in 1934, thus excluding the Narragansett Tribe and any other tribe administratively recognized after 1934 from the benefits of the IRA, including eligibility to have land taken into trust.
+The Project prepared and filed a supplemental brief in this case on behalf of NCAI and a number of individual Indian tribes.
+Ian Gershengorn, Jenner & Block, provided pro bono counsel on behalf of amici and effectively argued the case before the en banc panel of the First Circuit.
 Significant tribal interests are at stake, yet no Indian tribe is a party to the litigation - it is solely between the State of Rhode Island and the Secretary of the Interior.